alex/what-happens-when/README.rst

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

+* If the TLS handshake does not complete successfully, the secure connection cannot be established.
+Both the client and the server will    terminate the attempt to create a connection.
+This could be cause by several reasons including: Certificate Verification Failure,        Unsupported TLS Version, Man-in-the-Middle Attack Detection, Invalid Client Certificates etc.

 If a packet is dropped
 ----------------------